Glucosamine and Chondroitin Print Page

 How is it thought to work?

 - Glucosamine is used by the body to make a “cushion” that surrounds the joints.
-This cushion becomes thinner and stiff in patients with osteoarthritis.
+This cushion becomes thinner and stiff in patients with OA.
 Glucosamine might help to supply the material needed to rebuild the cushion.
 There is evidence to suggest that glucosamine may reduce the production of inflammatory mediators that cause joint and cartilage damage.

 - Chondroitin is a major building block of the cartilage of the joint and may slow down the breakdown of joint cartilage by stopping certain enzymes from working.